Jump to: Hollywood Park

 conveniently situated on the A590 only four miles from the centre

 of Barrow.
-It is a traditional market town with interesting shops
+It is a traditional market town with interesting

-the town.
-South Lakes Wild
+just off the A590.
+South Lakes Wild Animal Park

 Some delightful villages can be found to the north of Dalton.